jadew33/test/README.md

 ## Getting Started

-When you clone this locally, make sure to `npm i` to install all of the required dependencies.
+When you clone this locally, make sure to `npm i` at the root folder (the one with /package-lock.json) to install all of the required dependencies.

 Then to start the development server, I usually run: